SAPRC Atmospheric Chemical Mechanisms and VOC Reactivity Scales

 The SAPRC-22 Mechanism is now available.

-The latert version of the SAPRC mechanisms is SAPRC-22, which was updated on September, 2023 to incorporate improvements in estimates for peroxy radical isomerization reactions and an improved peroxy lumping method.
+The latert version of the SAPRC mechanisms is SAPRC-22, which was updated on Juner, 2024 to incorporate improvements in in mechanism generation and lumping procedures.
 It should now be finalized unless correctable problems are found.
 Like previous SAPRC mechanisms, it uses the SAPRC mechanism generation system (MechGen) to derive explicit mechanisms for atmospheric reactions of organic compounds, which are then processed using various reduction methods to produce a lumped mechanism for airshed modeling.
 Its development is consistent with the systematic mechanism development approach outlined by Kaduwela et al (2015).
 SAPRC-22 incorporates the latest updates MechGen, which are being documented in a journal article to be submitted for peer review.
 SAPRC-22 is similar to SAPRC-18 in chemical detail, but uses a more efficient method to reprsent peroxy radical reactions that requires use of fewer model species and reactions.
 Since SAPRC-22 is more up-to-date and has somewhat greater chemical detail than SAPRC-07 or 11 but has similar computer demands, it is an appropriate update for models that currently use SAPRC-07 or 11.

 The SAPRC-18 mechanism is superceded by SAPRC-22.